Forward Invariance in Neural Network Controlled Systems: Introduction

 \paragraph*{Contributions}

 In this letter, we propose a dynamical system approach for systematically finding nested families of robust forward invariant sets for nonlinear systems controlled by neural networks.
 Our method uses \emph{localized} first-order inclusion functions to construct an embedding system, which evaluates the inclusion function separately on the edges of a hyper-rectangle.
 Our first result is Proposition~\ref{prop:invariance}, which certifies (and fully characterizes for some systems) the forward invariance of a hyper-rectangle through the embedding system's evaluation at a single point.
 Our main result is Theorem~\ref{thm:conv}, which describes how a single trajectory of the dynamical embedding system can be used to construct a nested family of invariant and attracting hyper-rectangles.
 However, in many applications, hyper-rectangles are not suitable for capturing forward invariant regions, and a simple linear transformation can greatly improve results.
 In Proposition~\ref{prop:Tclinclfun}, we carefully construct an accurate localized inclusion function for any linear transformation on the original system, which we use in Theorem~\ref{thm:Tinvsets} to find a nested family of forward invariant paralleletopes.
-Finally, we implement the framework in Python, demonstrating its applicability to an $8$-dimensional leader-follower system.\footnote{All code for the numerical experiments can be found at \\ \url{https://github.com/gtfactslab/Harapanahalli_LCSS2024}.} \paragraph*{Notation} We define the partial order $\leq$ on $\R^n$ as $x\leq y$ if and only if $x_i \leq y_i$ for every $i = 1,\dots,n$.
+Finally, we implement the framework in Python, demonstrating its applicability to an $8$-dimensional leader-follower system.\footnote{All code for the numerical experiments can be found at \\ \url{https://github.com/gtfactslab/Harapanahalli_LCSS2024}.} In previous work~\cite{SJ-AH-SC:23,SJ-AH-SC:23c}, we consider the online problem of efficiently overapproximating the reachable set of nonlinear learning-enabled systems.
+In this letter, we consider the offline problem of searching for invariant sets, which greatly benefit from the novel use of localization and state transformations. \paragraph*{Notation} Define the partial order $\leq$ on $\R^n$ as $x\leq y$ if and only if $x_i \leq y_i$ for every $i = 1,\dots,n$.
 For two vectors $\ulx,\olx\in\R^n$ such that $\ulx\leq\olx$, denote the (closed) interval $[\ulx,\olx]=\{x:\ulx\leq x\leq\olx\}$.
 The set of intervals of $\R^n$ is denoted by $\IR^n$.
-For $[\ula,\ola],[\ulb,\olb]\in\IR$ and $[\ulA,\olA]\in\IR^{m\times p},[\ulB,\olB]\in\IR^{p\times n}$, define the standard operations \begin{enumerate} \item $[\ula,\ola] + [\ulb,\olb] := [\ula + \ulb, \ola + \olb]$ (also on $\IR^n$ element-wise); \item $[\ula,\ola]\cdot[\ulb,\olb] := [\min \{\ula\ulb,\ula\olb,\ola\ulb,\ola\olb\}, \max\{\ula\ulb,\ula\olb,\ola\ulb,\ola\olb\}] $; \item $([\ulA,\olA][\ulB,\olB])_{i,j} := \sum_{k=1}^{p} [\ulA_{i,k}, \olA_{i,k}]\cdot[\ulB_{k,j},\olB_{k,j}]$. \end{enumerate} For two vectors $x,y\in\R^n$ and $i\in\{1,\dots,n\}$, let $x_{i:y} \in\R^n$ be the vector obtained by replacing the $i$th entry of $x$ with that of $y$, \emph{i.e.}, $(x_{i:y})_j=y_j$ if $i=j$ and otherwise $(x_{i:y})_j=x_j$.
+For $[\ula,\ola],[\ulb,\olb]\in\IR$ and $[\ulA,\olA]\in\IR^{m\times p},[\ulB,\olB]\in\IR^{p\times n}$, \begin{enumerate} \item $[\ula,\ola] + [\ulb,\olb] := [\ula + \ulb, \ola + \olb]$ (also on $\IR^n$ element-wise); \item $[\ula,\ola]\cdot[\ulb,\olb] := [\min \{\ula\ulb,\ula\olb,\ola\ulb,\ola\olb\}, \max\{\ula\ulb,\ula\olb,\ola\ulb,\ola\olb\}] $; \item $([\ulA,\olA][\ulB,\olB])_{i,j} := \sum_{k=1}^{p} [\ulA_{i,k}, \olA_{i,k}]\cdot[\ulB_{k,j},\olB_{k,j}]$. \end{enumerate} For two vectors $x,y\in\R^n$ and $i\in\{1,\dots,n\}$, let $x_{i:y} \in\R^n$ be the vector obtained by replacing the $i$th entry of $x$ with that of $y$, \emph{i.e.}, $(x_{i:y})_j=y_j$ if $i=j$ and otherwise $(x_{i:y})_j=x_j$.